GreptimeTeam/docs/docs/v0.7/en/contributor-guide/datanode/data-persistence-indexing.md

 ### Index Data Segments

-GreptimeDB divides an SST file into several indexed data segments, each containing an equal number of rows.
+GreptimeDB divides an SST file into multiple indexed data segments, with each segment housing an equal number of rows.
+This segmentation is designed to optimize query performance by scanning only the data segments that match the query conditions.

-For example, if a data segment contains 1024 rows and the data segment list obtained after applying the inverted index to the query conditions is `[0, 2]`, then only the 0th and 2nd data segments in the SST file need to be scanned, i.e., from row 0 to row 1023 and from row 2048 to row 3071.
+For example, if a data segment contains 1024 rows and the list of data segments identified through the inverted index for the query conditions is `[0, 2]`, then only the 0th and 2nd data segments in the SST file—from rows 0 to 1023 and 2048 to 3071, respectively—need to be scanned.

 The number of rows in a data segment is controlled by the engine option `index.inverted_index.segment_row_count`, which defaults to `1024`.
 A smaller value means more precise indexing and often results in better query performance but increases the cost of index storage.
 By adjusting this option, a balance can be struck between storage costs and query performance.